Assignments

 Suggested slide format:

-- Title Slide: Paper title, paper citation, your name, date, role = Critic
+- Title Slide: Your name, role = Literature Analyst

 - Prior Work Paper: What are the main ideas and conclusions from the prior paper?
 How did it shape and inform the main paper?